jklarenbeek/protoduino/README.md

 Protothreads v2 differs to v1 in that it is the responsibility of the caller to reset the state of a protothread.
 This is automatically done, when you spawn a child protothread with the `PT_SPAWN` or `PT_FOREACH` macros.
 Looking at Contiki-OS, which uses protothread v1 at its foundation, I could not detect any immediate problems in its `process.h` file, which is the ultimate parent.
 Since protoduino and protothread v2, haven't been tested in conjunction with Contiki-OS, there isn't much to say about compatability.

+### **Getting Started**

+To start using the protothreads library in your protoduino project, follow these steps:

+1. Download the protoduino library from the [GitHub repository](https://github.com/jklarenbeek/protoduino).

+2. Extract the downloaded ZIP file to a convenient location on your computer.

+3. Open the Arduino IDE or your preferred development environment.

+4. In the IDE, navigate to **Sketch > Include Library > Add .ZIP Library**.

+5. Browse to the extracted Protothreads v2 library folder and select it.

+6. Click the **Open** button to install the library.

+7. Include the necessary header files in your source code, such as `<protoduino.h>` and `<sys/pt.h>`

+For more information and detailed usage examples, refer to the complete documentation available in the `examples/` directory.

 ## **UTF8 and UNICODE16 String Library**

 Protoduino includes a powerful string library that provides various functions for manipulating and working with strings.
 The string library is designed to handle UTF-8 encoded strings and provides support for Unicode characters.